SynthstromAudible/DelugeFirmware/docs/community_features.md

   i.e. the existing notes will not be deleted and the clipboard contents will be added to the existing notes.
   Positioning/scale/timing semantics have not changed, only whether the notes are cleared before pasting.

+#### 4.5.6 - Configure Note Row Play Direction
+- ([#1739]) Added Synth/MIDI/CV clip configuration of note row play direction.
+Hold audition pad while entering the play direction menu to set the play direction for the selected note row.
+While in the note row play direction menu, you can select other note rows to quickly set the play directiom for multiple note rows.

 ### 4.6 - Instrument Clip View - Kit Clip Features

 #### 4.6.1 - Keyboard View